- Search The Registry

 Despite evidence that indicated the shells had been planted, investigators accepted the statements of the white community.
 When the Black soldiers were pressured to name who fired the shots, they insisted that they had no knowledge of the shooting.
 There was no trial, and the men were not given a hearing or the opportunity to confront their accusers, yet President Theodore Roosevelt ordered 167 Black infantrymen discharged without honor because of their alleged conspiracy of silence.

 Some of the men dismissed had over twenty years of service and were only a short time away from retirement with pensions.
 All security and financial compensation for their previous service was taken away from them.
-Blacks were furious at Roosevelt's action, as was Booker T. Washington.
+The Black community was furious at Roosevelt's action, including Booker T. Washington.
 Although he did not criticize the president publicly, he protested in private; still, Roosevelt dismissed his plea to reconsider.
 Even some whites criticized the President.
 A United States Senate committee investigated the episode in 1907-08 and upheld Roosevelt's action.

 In 1970, John D. Weaver's THE BROWNSVILLE RAID investigated the incident in depth, and the writer concluded that the discharged soldiers had been innocent.
 Sixty-six years later, the army conducted a new investigation and, in 1972, reversed the order of 1906.